Start with the player's current mouthpiece and map from there.

 10-Second Answer

-If you know the player's general setup or playing style, start here:
+If a player gives you their playing style, start here:

 | Player type | Start here |